codenjoyme/mcpyrex-dotnet/instructions/main.agent.md

 - Follow `./creating-demo-files.agent.md` when you need to create new demo files following the standard structure and format.
 - Follow demo instructions with a pattern `**/*.demo.agent.md` to find all cases around tools (`./.mcp-dotnet/` folder) when you are asked to show a demonstration (with wording: `demo`, `демо`, `демка` and so on) of existing cases. **Important** Don't look for other files to search for demo cases.
 - Use `lng_email_client` tool for all email-related tasks including SMTP, API services (SendGrid, Mailgun), templates, batch sending, and email validation.
+- Please use terminal to move file and update in new plase.
+Do not recreate file when you can do it with copying.
+- Always chach that this is can be a wrong folder for this command.